Harris will campaign in Texas to highlight state's abortion ban in a pitch to battleground voters

 Trump, too, has tried events outside of battlegrounds to energize his supporters.
 He has a rally planned this weekend at Madison Square Garden in New York and last week had one at the site of the Coachella music festival in California.

 Texas encapsulates the post-Roe landscape.
 Its strict abortion ban prohibits physicians from performing abortions once cardiac activity is detected, which can happen as early as six weeks or before.
 As a result women, including those who didn’t intend to end a pregnancy, are increasingly suffering worse medical care in part because doctors cannot intervene unless she is facing a life-threatening condition, or to prevent “substantial impairment of major bodily function.”
-The state also has become a battleground for litigation; the U.S. Supreme Court weighed in on the side of the state’s ban just two weeks ago.
+The state also has become a battleground for litigation; the U.S. Supreme Court weighed on the side of the state’s ban just two weeks ago, leaving a lower court's ruling in place.

 Complaints of pregnant women in medical distress being turned away from emergency rooms in Texas and elsewhere have spiked as hospitals grapple with whether standard care could violate strict state laws against abortion.
 Several Texas women have lodged complaints against hospitals for not terminating their failing and dangerous pregnancies because of the state’s ban.
 In some cases, women lost reproductive organs.